Brady Quinn: Analyst career

 Quinn on the sidelines of the 2023 College Football Playoff National Championship.

 Quinn has served as a college football analyst for Big Noon Kickoff on Fox since August 2019, alongside host Rob Stone and analysts Reggie Bush, Matt Leinart, and Bob Stoops.
 He also serves as a color analyst for FOX's NFL, CFB, and XFL games.

 In May 2021, Quinn began co-hosting FOX Sports Radio's weekday morning drive show Outkick The Coverage with Jonas Knox.
 On September 20, 2021, "Outkick" was rebranded as "2 Pros and a Cup of Joe" with Brady Quinn, LaVar Arrington, and Jonas Knox as co-hosts.

 Quinn is also a college football and NFL analyst for CBS Sports HQ throughout the year and makes weekly appearances on the “PickSix Podcast.”

 Quinn is a co-host of the “Blitz” on Sirius XM NFL Radio on Monday, Tuesday and Wednesday with host Bruce Murray.

 Personal life

 Quinn began dating USA Olympic gymnast Alicia Sacramone in 2009.
 They announced their engagement in August 2013 and were married in March 2014.
 The couple has five children together: three daughters (Sloan, b.
 2016; Teagan, b.
 2018; and Cassidy, b.
 2020) and two sons (Cavanaugh, b.
 2023; and Cade, b.
 2025).

 Quinn founded a charity, 3rd and Goal Foundation, in 2011.
 The foundation has three missions, Operation Home – making homes handicap-accessible for wounded veterans, Operation Joy – providing gifts to those military families in need and Operation Education – Providing educational platforms to help those veterans transitioning from their service to start, continue, or finish their education.
 He and his wife are co-chairs of the foundation.

 Quinn is an avid Kentucky basketball fan.

 Quinn's cousin is actor Zachery Ty Bryan.
-Quinn's sisters are married to A. J. Hawk and Jack Johnson.
+Quinn's sisters are married to retired NFL player A. J. Hawk and retired NHL player Jack Johnson.